 Otherwise, yes, a remortgage will require you to have a solicitor or conveyancer, to help with the legal side of things.

-Which solicitor should I use for a remortgage?
+Which conveyancing solicitor should I use when remortgaging?

-The good news is most lenders will include a free legal package in their remortgage deals, which mean their chosen solicitor will cover the legal requirements.
-Check though that this is actually free!
+The good news is most lenders will include a free legal package in their remortgage deals, which mean their chosen conveyancing solicitor will cover the legal requirements.
+But check that this is actually free!
 If your chosen lender’s legal package isn’t free, ask if you’re able to shop around.

-There are a couple of situations where you’ll need to appoint your own solicitor.
+There are a couple of situations where you’ll need to appoint your own conveyancing solicitor:

-- Adding someone to the mortgage – if you are looking to add a friend or partner when you remortgage you will need to get a solicitor as you are changing the ownership of the property.
+- Adding someone to the mortgage – if you’re looking to add a friend or partner when you remortgage, you’ll need to get a solicitor as you are changing the ownership of the property.
 This is also known as a ‘transfer of equity’.
 You will need solicitors to amend the deeds for you and help draw up paperwork specifying how you will own the property.
 You can get quote from conveyancing solicitors that will do this for you here.

 - Removing someone from the mortgage – as in the above point this means that the ownership of the property is changing so a solicitor will be needed to amend the deeds.